 (c) a counterpart of each of the Assignments and Bills of Sale in substantially the forms attached hereto as Exhibits B-1 and B-2, and any other documents or certificates reasonably necessary to consummate the transactions contemplated by this Agreement executed by Buyer;

-(d) a counterpart of the Gas Gathering Agreement in the form attached hereto as Exhibit C (the “Gathering Agreement”) executed by Buyer;
+(d) a counterpart of the Assignment of Gas Gathering Agreement in the form attached hereto as Exhibit C (the “Gathering Agreement”) executed by Buyer;

-(e) a counterpart of the Operations and Maintenance Agreement in the form attached hereto as Exhibit D (the “Operating Agreement”) executed by Buyer;
+(e) a counterpart of the Assignment of the Operations and Maintenance Agreement in the form attached hereto as Exhibit D (the “Operating Agreement”) executed by Buyer;

-(f) a certificate of a vice president of Buyer certifying as to the matters specified in Sections 7.1 and 7.3; and
+(f) a certificate of an officer of Buyer certifying as to the matters specified in Sections 7.1 and 7.3; and

-(g) the executed commitment letter from Enron North America Corp. to Sellers in the form attached hereto as Exhibit E.
+(g) the executed commitment letter from [creditworthy Duke entity] to Seller in the form attached hereto as Exhibit E.

-7.6 Consents and Opinions.
-Mariner shall have received such consents and opinions as may be required by Mariner’s Indenture, dated August 1, 1996, relating to its 10% Senior Subordinated Notes maturing in 2006, including those required by Section 4.07 thereof.

-7.7 Qualification.
-Buyer shall be qualified under federal Law to own the Assets and shall have obtained all necessary bonds and approvals related thereto.
+[7.6 Qualification.
+Buyer shall be qualified under federal Law to own the Assets and shall have obtained all necessary bonds and approvals related thereto.]

 ARTICLE 8